sabiinsearch/learnings/python/README.md

     example
         x, y, z = "Orange", "Banana", "Cherry"

+## One Value to Multiple Variables

-And you can assign the same value to multiple variables in one line:
+You can also assign the same value to multiple variables in one line:

     example
         x = y = z = "Orange"